chideegit/django-ticketing-system/CONTRIBUTING.md

-# Contributing to Basic Django Authentication Project
+# Contributing to the Django Ticketing System Project

 Thank you for considering contributing to this awesome project!
 We appreciate your time and effort to make our project better.